CreativeConnect: Supporting Reference Recombination for Graphic Design Ideation with Generative AI

 The survey's findings indicated that the \sysname{} can be useful for recombining different elements into new design ideas.
 Participants said that \sysname{} is significantly more helpful (M=5.94, SD=1.34) than the baseline system (M=4.88, SD=1.89 / p=0.023, W=10.5) for them to generate multiple ideas from the collected elements (Figure \ref{fig:survey1}).
 However, participants' perception of how much the system helped explore multiple ideas was not significantly different in both conditions, although \sysname{} had a slightly higher average rate (Baseline: M=4.88, SD=1.93 / \sysname{}: M=5.69, SD=1.35 / p=0.178, W=22.0).
 Also, it was not significant in terms of discovering novel ideas, but the average was slightly higher in \sysname{} (baseline: M=5.00, SD=1.75 / \sysname{}: M=5.75, SD=1.48 / p=0.110, W=19.0).

-We also looked into how participants used the given image generation model for recombining elements into a design idea.
-As shown in Table \ref{table:exploration}, there was also no significant difference between the two conditions in the number of generated images.
-However, in terms of exploring diverse recombinations using the model, \sysname{} showed distinct advantages, as evident from the unique patterns observed when users interacted with the generation model under two conditions.
-Using the baseline system, users could provide separate inputs for overall image descriptions and for each object. \sysname{} allowed users to select multiple keywords to merge.
+We also examined how participants used the given image generation model to recombine elements into a design idea.
+As shown in Table \ref{table:exploration}, there was no significant difference in the number of generated images between the two conditions.
+However, in exploring diverse recombinations using the model, \sysname{} showed particular advantages, as evident from the unique patterns observed when users interacted with the generation model under two conditions.
+Users could provide separate inputs for overall image descriptions and each object using the baseline system. \sysname{} allowed users to select multiple keywords to merge.